e4drcf/ewizardjs-docs/docs/documentation/component.md

 Aside to well known vue properties for [type check](https://vuejs.org/v2/guide/components-props.html#Type-Checks) or [validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) etc, ewizardjs use additional fields for props declaration, to fit them for editing in eWizard.

 According to the preceding example, the component Prop may be described with the following fields:
-- `label` - specifies the label of component in ewizardjs editor
+- `label` - specifies the label of the component in ewizardjs editor
 - `type` - contains the type of Prop according to the javascript native data types
 - `actualType` - specifies the type of Prop according to the [PropType](#component-types-prop-types) list
 - `subtype` - specifies the of Prop subtype in case of the usage more complex actual types such as `File`and `Array`.
 When use  `File`as `actualType`, subtype can be set to one of [FileType](#component-types-prop-types) values.
 In case of usage [Array]() as actual type, `subtype` contains the object with a description of each Prop to be passed like array.
- - `options` - contains a list of available options that may be selected as value of the Prop.
-Each option nested in the `options` is displayed in eWizard editor in drop down list.
+ - `options` - contains a list of available options that may be selected as the value of the Prop.
+Each option nested in the `options` is displayed in eWizard editor in drop-down list.
- - `default` - specifies default value of the Prop if the value wasn't passed
+ - `default` - specifies the default value of the Prop if the value wasn't passed

 ### Component types